 Written By: Levita Galinsky

 Are you aware of the many unique foods and herbs to naturally lower high blood pressure?
+Did you know leafie are reporting CBD could also do something similar?
+You can find out more at https://leafie.co.uk.
 While you should always consult with your doctor before changing your diet and still carry around your blood pressure medication when needed, below you will find healthy options which might assist in lowering your high blood pressure over time:

 Limit your salt intake

 Salt is in everything and then some.
 We love adding salt to most of our meals and we tend to over-ingest on salt as it is hidden in most processed foods.
 Salt is fine in moderation.
 However, when you go beyond the limit, the sodium negatively affects your health specifically regarding to high blood pressure.
 Everydayroot explains that, “too much sodium disrupts the balance of fluid in the body.
 To flush the excess salt from your system, water is drawn from surrounding tissues.
 The higher volume of liquid results in the heart working harder to pump the blood-hence, high blood pressure.
 Extensive research has shown that the more salt you eat, the more you need.”
 So logically, when you cut back on salt little by little, your body will not crave it so much in time, getting you back on track to better health.

 Drink Hawthorn or Hibiscus with a dash of cinnamon